ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/running/tls/cleartext-redirection.md

 $productName$ can also support serving both HTTPS and cleartext traffic from a single $productName$.

-This configuration is the same whether you are running the Open-Source $OSSproductName$ or the $AESproductName$.
+This configuration is the same whether you are running the Open-Source $OSSproductName$ or the Emissary.
 The configuration is very similar to the
 `Host` above but with the `Host` configured to terminate TLS.

 ```yaml